 2008: The House supports the production of the Many Rivers To Cross Concert at North York Memorial Hall, with artists such as Jackie Richardson highlighting the contributions of Black Canadians.

 2014: St. Christopher House is renamed as West Neighbourhood House in an effort to represent a more accurate image of its involvement in its surrounding community.

-2020: During the COVID-19 pandemic, West Neighbourhood House transitions many of its programs online, while maintaining its essential operations such as Meals on Wheels, Home Suports and the Meeting Place with extra precautions and personal protective equipment in place.
+2020: During the COVID-19 pandemic, West Neighbourhood House transitioned many of its programs online, while maintaining its essential operations such as Meals on Wheels, Home Supports and the Meeting Place with extra precautions and personal protective equipment in place.

 2023: Our organization held its first in-person Annual General Assembly at the Stan Meek Community Hall, since the beginning of the pandemic.
 In June, we celebrated our 111th anniversary of the first official day we were open back in 1912.